-In the seventh book of Herodotos' great work, The Histories, he describes an encounter between the Persian king, Xerxes, and his counselor Mardonius.
-While other members of Xerxes' court were afraid to contradict the king, Mardonius outlined the benefits of disagreements: "My lord, when no opposing opinions are presented, it is impossible to choose the better, but one must accept what is proposed.
-When such opposites are stated, it is as with gold, the purity of which one cannot judge in itself, but only if you rub it alongside other gold on the touchstone and see the difference" (Herodotos, The History 7.10.1) Quoted in: (Anastaplo 2003).
-Through Mardonius, Herodotos outlines one of benefits of political rivalry-that it brings novel alternatives to the fore, improving the decision-making process.
-But Mardonius' analogy also captures the benefit of allowing ourselves to reinvestigate the origins of legitimate opposition.
+to choose the better, but one must accept what is proposed.
+When such opposites are stated, it is as with gold, the purity of which one cannot judge in itself, but only if you rub it alongside other gold on the touchstone and see the difference" (Herodotos, The History 7.10.1; quoted in Anastaplo 2003).
+Through Mardonius, Herodotos outlines one of the benefits of political rivalry-that it brings novel alternatives to the fore, improving the decision-making process.
+But Mardonius's analogy also captures the benefit of allowing ourselves to reinvestigate the origins of legitimate opposition.
 By comparing it with its ancient predecessor, we gain a better sense of the work performed by the modern practice.